 Charlottesville Shopping & Antiques

 Here in Cville we don’t have anything like the Mall of America.
 We don’t have a fashion district either.
-The malls we do have are nothing to write home about, unless we’re talking about the Downtown Mall, the pedestrian kind, smack-dab in the middle of Charlottesville, a half-mile of patio dining, theaters, shops, banks, boutiques, statues, huge trees, happy birds, pop-up performances, a carousel, and more besides.
+Our most notable mall, the Downtown Mall, is the pedestrian kind: a half-mile of patio dining, theaters, shops, banks, boutiques, statues, huge trees, happy birds, pop-up performances, a carousel, and more besides.
 The Mall is lined with family-owned businesses, places you’ll be recommending to your friends.

 Within the city limits, there are a few other areas of note.
 Closest to the Downtown Mall is West Main Street, a mile of retail, dining, and hotels.
 If you haven’t seen it in a few years, you won’t recognize West Main.
 There are at least four new apartment complexes big enough to have been plucked out of D.C. and deposited here.
 As West Main draws a direct line between downtown Charlottesville and the University of Virginia, it’s prime real estate.
 The good news is that the vast majority of the businesses that predate the new developments are still around.
 It’s not quite as quaint as it once might have been, but for now it’s quite a spectacle.
 Several of the hotels wrap hilariously around older houses and storefronts.
 Especially if you’re staying in one of these hotels, we would encourage you to peruse the area.
 Stores like Shenanigans, a beloved neighborhood toy store, are well-worth a visit.